Hildesheim Reliquary of Mary

 The Hildesheim Reliquary of Mary (German: Heiligtum Unserer Lieben Frau; Lipsanothek) is a historic and artistically unique reliquary in the Dommuseum in Hildesheim.
+It dates back to the early period of the diocese and is associated with the legend of the founding of the Cathedral.

+History

-Tradition and legend claims it contained the relic which Emperor Louis the Pious and his party left in the woods or were unable to loosen from a rosebush, as a result of which the Cathedral and diocese are meant to have been established at Hildesheim and dedicated to Mary in 815.
+Tradition and legend claims that in 815 Emperor Louis the Pious had a reliquary that he and his hunting party lost in the woods and upon finding it were unable to free from a rosebush.
+The Emperor took this as a sign that the Cathedral and diocese were meant to be established at that location (Hildesheim) and dedicated to Mary.
 Thus, to this day, the reliquary embodies the historical identity and continuity of the diocese.
 At the ordination of enthronement of a new bishop of Hildesheim, it is presented to them as a special symbol of their solemn reception of the diocese from their predecessor or the Diocesan administrator.

 The silver relic-box is the oldest part of the item.
 It is contained in a removable golden frame and in the Middle Ages it was probably worn by the Bishop around his neck in processions or dangerous situations (e.g. the Battle of Dinkler).
 The peculiar, semispherical form of the box has no predecessor.
 The surface is decorated with an engraved Tree of Life, with gilding in the leaves.
 This decoration has parallels in the early ninth century.
 The box might therefore derive from the Carolingian court workshop of this earlier time.
 It is found even in the cathedral's oldest treasury records.